rtavenar/hdr/content/parts/01/dtw/dtw_da.md

 This approach can be seen as the DTW counterpart of other works that rely on Optimal Transport for Domain Adaptation {% cite courty:hal-02112785 %}.
-One significant difference however is that we rely on a reference modality for alignment, which is guided by our application context.
+One significant difference, however, is that it relies on a reference modality for alignment.
+This design choice is guided by our application context.

-## Motivating use case
+## Motivating Use Case

 Phosphorus (P) transfer during storm events represents a significant part of annual P loads in streams and contributes to eutrophication in downstream water